FullstackGJJ/domain-design-resources/README.md

 When you have a problem statement such as "how can I build a sophisticated spam bot that's as good as a human?"
 You want to be able to predictably break it down into workable tasks that people can work on.
 These series of transformational breaking down of a problem I find very useful and incremental and it goes as such.

-**Problem -> Compututational Theory components -> Architectural Design with Event Modelling -> Scientific Domain Code Implementation**
+**Problem -> Compututational Theory components -> Architectural Design with Event Modelling -> Scientific Domain Expert Code Implementation**

 These series of thinking in my experience leads to all the important questions being asked and results in really good end product.